ukwa/webarchive-discovery/README.md

 Currently, we are refactoring the code, in order to make our current indexes consistent.

 TODO:
-* Create stable Solr config, stablise names of fields, clearly distinguish current and future fields.
-* Choose a sensible maximum character limit for the extracted text.
 * Create command-line tool for extracting or posting SOLR records.
 * Once warc-indexer stabilised, get the Hadoop version cleaned up and working.
 * Get WCTEnricher working again.